PredictiveEcology/NetLogoR/cran-comments.md

 ## Updated release

-This release fixes an issue related to latest GDAL/PROJ updates.
+This release is to restore this package on CRAN following removal of dependency `SpaDES.tools` (which has now been restored on CRAN).
 See `NEWS.md` for a full list of changes.

 ## Test environments